CLI Rack Management

 Updating rack...
 OK

-E.g. a rack on Version 3.12.x would need update to the latest 3.13.x version before proceeding to the latest 3.15.x version and so on.
+For example, a rack on version 3.21.x would need to update to the latest 3.22.x release before proceeding to the latest 3.23.x release, and so on.

-You should always update to the latest patch version of your new version because often times fixes are applied throughout the minor which can cause problems if going to only the base version.
-Additionally you do not need to be on the highest patch version of your current minor to update your rack to the next minor.
+Always update to the latest patch version of each minor version.
+Fixes are applied throughout the lifecycle of a minor release, and skipping to only the .0 patch can introduce problems that were already resolved in later patches.
+You do not need to be on the highest patch of your current minor version before updating to the next minor -- go directly to the latest patch of the next minor.

 Note on Versioning: In the major.minor.patch format, minor versions indicate updates for significant dependencies like Kubernetes, while patch versions introduce feature additions or bug fixes.